Describes packages and tools to load data into Autonomous Transaction Processing.

-Download the latest version of Oracle Instant Client, which includes Oracle Data Pump, for your platform from Oracle Instant Client Downloads.
+Download the latest version of the Oracle Instant Client Basic Package and Tools Package (which includes Oracle Data Pump) for your platform from Oracle Instant Client Downloads.
 See the installation instructions on the platform install download page for the installation steps required after you download Oracle Instant Client.

 default_credential keyword in the

-In Oracle Data Pump, if your source files reside on the Oracle Cloud Infrastructure Object Storage you can use the Oracle Cloud Infrastructure native URIs or the Swift URIs.
-See Cloud Object Storage URI Formats for details on these file URI formats.
+In Oracle Data Pump, if your source files reside in Oracle Cloud Infrastructure Object Storage you can use Oracle Cloud Infrastructure native URIs or the Swift URIs.
+See Cloud Object Storage URI Formats for details on these URI formats.